 Matakana wine tour area

 The Matakana area is only 40 minutes North of Auckland city centre and is home to some small boutique wineries.
 The gentle rolling hills and clay soils in the region give rise to some interesting Bordeaux blends and locally grown Pinot Gris is often a favourite.
 Many of the plantings were done in the 1990’s and the regions lack of spring frosts and long warm autumns can work to the vineyards advantage.
 Brick Bay vineyard for example is tiny (only 5 hectares) but they manage to produce 6 varietals including Petit Verdot and Cabernet Franc.
-Others such as Heron’s Flight specialise in Italian varietals such as Dolcetto and Sangiovese and Runner Duck do a wide range of varietals from the region.
+Others, such as Matakana Estate also do a range of varietals such as Pinot Gris and Syrah from their beautiful vineyard.
 We run a regular tour to Matakana including a delicious lunch at Brick Bay that you can see here.